bashrc2/AberMUSH/README.md

-bio [description]                      - Set a description of yourself who                                    - List players and where they are quit/exit                              - Leave the game say [message]                          - Says something out loud look/examine                           - Examines the surroundings go [exit]                              - Moves through the exit specified
+bio [description]                      - Set a description of yourself who                                    - List players and where they are quit/exit                              - Leave the game eat/drink [item]                       - Eat or drink a consumable say [message]                          - Says something out loud look/examine                           - Examines the surroundings go [exit]                              - Moves through the exit specified